WHAT IS YERBA MATE? LEARN ABOUT ORGANIC PRODUCTION OF THIS HEALTH BENEFICIAL TEA

 Green tea and yerba mate tea have lots in common, top among them being their properties to promote healthy lifestyles, increase mental and physical capabilities, aid weight loss, the antioxidant properties as well as help in the fight against a host of ailments.

 Despite their seemingly endless similarities, these tea types have critical differences.
-For starters, mate is rich in saponins, Caffeoylquinic and chlorogenic acids, which are only found in trace quantities in green tea.
+For starters, organic yerba mate is rich in saponins, Caffeoylquinic, and chlorogenic acids, which are only found in trace quantities in green tea.
+Read an article about Yerba mate vs Green tea on our blog.

 Yerba mate vs Matcha